 This samlor korko recipe for Cambodian stirring pot soup makes a rustic, unpretentious, nourishing stew-like soup brimming with vegetables and fruit and featuring Cambodia’s most quintessential ingredients, prahok and kroeung.
 Believed to be a very old dish, dating to the Khmer Empire, for many this is Cambodia’s national dish.

 Our Cambodian samlor korko recipe makes a hearty, healthy, unpretentious, stew-like soup, packed with vegetables and green fruit, that’s beloved by all Cambodians, particularly the older generation.
-With a base of prahok (fermented fish) and green kroeung, one of four Khmer herb and spice pastes, this is one of the most quintessentially Cambodian dishes.
+With a base of pungent prahok (fermented fish) and the yellow-green coloured kroeung, one of a handful of Khmer herb and spice pastes, this is one of the most quintessentially Cambodian dishes.

 It’s been a while between Cambodian soup recipes, I know.
-After we moved into a new (smaller, cheaper) apartment just out of the centre of Siem Reap in northern Cambodia almost seven weeks ago, we went into self-isolation, began quarantine cooking, and embarked on cooking projects to keep us busy, focused and calm, and help us deal with the coronavirus pandemic.
+After we moved into a new (smaller, cheaper) apartment just out of the centre of Siem Reap in northern Cambodia almost seven weeks ago, we went into self-isolation, began quarantine cooking, and embarked on cooking projects to calm us and keep us busy and focused, and help us deal with the coronavirus pandemic.
 But I think we may have taken too many food projects on…

 Terence began his Cambodian barbecue recipe series (another post coming soon), while he continued baking sourdough bread.
 I started on my Cambodian soups, before becoming a bit obsessed with sourdough starter discard recipes.
 And then we started baking biscuits.
 We may not have much of an income, but we’ve never cooked so much or eaten so well!